nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `add "Buy chocolate milk"`<br>
 Adds a todo task “Buy chocolate milk”.

->Tasks with date and time specified will be added to WhatNow as a schedule task and will be<br> displayed under the heading "Schedule".<br>
+>Tasks with date and time specified will be added to WhatNow as a schedule task and will<br> be displayed under the heading "Schedule".<br>
 > <img src="images/UI_Prototype/WhatNowUI-AddSchedule-Colour.png" width="600">

->Tasks without date and time specified will be added to WhatNow as a todo task and will be<br> displayed under the heading "Todo Tasks".
+>Tasks without date and time specified will be added to WhatNow as a todo task and will<br> be displayed under the heading "Todo Tasks".
 > <img src="images/UI_Prototype/WhatNowUI-AddTodo-Colour.png" width="600">